Notes on the data: Chronic diseases and conditions

 What the modelled estimates do achieve, however, is to summarise the various demographic, socioeconomic and administrative information available for an area in a way that indicates the expected level of each health indicator for an area with those characteristics.
 In the absence of accurate, localised information about the health indicator, such predictions can usefully contribute to policy and program development, service planning and other decision-making processes that require an indication of the geographic distribution of the health indicator.

-In the AHS, these data refer to persons ever told by a doctor or nurse that they have asthma, and whose asthma is current and long-term.
+These data refer to persons ever told by a doctor or nurse that they have asthma, and whose asthma is current or long term.
 Whether a person's asthma is current or not was determined by whether they had had any symptoms of asthma or taken treatment for asthma in the last 12 months.
 A long-term condition is defined as a condition that is current and has lasted, or is expected to last, for 6 months or more.

 Numerator: Estimated number of people with asthma as a current, long-term condition